DynamoDS/RefineryPrimer/99-appendix/10-01_glossary.md

 **Goal** / goal / noun

-> A quantiﬁable target value or range for a project or feature of a project.
+> A quantifiable target value or range for a project or feature of a project.

 **Evaluate** / e·val·u·ate / verb